-Lords report stage of the Levelling Up & Regeneration Bill, taking place from 11 July, provides an opportunity to support a number of amendments which would, if accepted by the Government, help to meet agreed goals to recover nature by 2030.
+Lords report stage of the Levelling Up & Regeneration Bill provides an opportunity to support a number of amendments which would, if accepted by the Government, help to meet agreed goals to recover nature by 2030.
 These critical nature recovery amendments include:

-- A new Clause after Clause 156 to restore nature in National Parks and AONBs. - A new Clause after Clause 86 to recover species and habitats on the ground, through effective Local Nature Recovery Strategies. - An amendment to Clause 147 to ensure that the new system of environmental assessment (EOR) does not weaken environmental protections. - A new Clause after Clause 94 to give people more access to high quality natural spaces.
+- Amendment 139 to restore nature in National Parks and AONBs. - Amendment 106 to ensure that the new system of environmental assessment (EOR) does not weaken environmental protections. - Amendment 182 to recover species and habitats on the ground, through effective Local Nature Recovery Strategies. - Amendment 198 to give people more access to high quality natural spaces.